Tony Romo: 2006 season

 Romo aided the Cowboys in clinching a playoff spot, their second since Parcells became coach in 2003.
-He concluded the 2006 regular season with 220 completions on 337 pass attempts for 2,903 yards, 19 touchdowns, and 13 interceptions, with a passer rating of 95.1.
+Romo ended the regular season with 220 completions on 337 pass attempts for 2,903 yards, 19 touchdowns, and 13 interceptions for a passer rating of 95.1.

 The Cowboys played the Seattle Seahawks in the NFC Wild Card Round on January 6, 2007.
 With the Cowboys trailing 21–20 on fourth-and-one with 1:19 left in the game, the Cowboys attempted a 19-yard field goal.
 Romo, the holder for the kick, fumbled the snap.
 He recovered the ball and attempted to run it in, but was tackled short of the first down marker, and turned the ball over on the Seattle 2-yard line.
 The Cowboys went on to lose the game.
 Romo finished the 2006 season ranked seventh in the NFC in passing yards (2,903) and touchdown passes (19).

 Romo played in the 2007 Pro Bowl after Drew Brees went down with an elbow injury as a substitution for Marc Bulger.
-He threw one touchdown and one interception, and was the NFC's kickoff holder in the game.
+He threw a touchdown and an interception, and was the NFC's kickoff holder in the game.